 GMS spoke with Erika Beddow, Business Development Manager at Global Mobility Tax, LLP (GMT).
 Erika has over 20 years of experience in public accounting and in the global mobility industry.
 She has worked on an array of multi-national clients throughout her career.
 Erika also enjoys navigating complex situations while prudently mitigating risks, identifying value creation opportunities, and building strategic partnerships.
 Erika agreed to share her expert guidance on this issue.

-What is Important to Know about Work from Anywhere Policies?
+What is Important to Know about Remote Work Policies?

 Erika notes that as with domestic business travel planning, it is important to note that each US state has its own unique laws and reporting requirements.
 During the COVID-19 pandemic, many employees have been telecommuting in states other than where they typically work due to stay at home orders and quarantine.
 These employees can unknowingly trigger state and local tax issues for the company, as well as payroll obligations in the state in which they are working.

-State Guidance Lacking Regarding Issues Relating to Work from Anywhere Policies
+Lacking State Guidance Regarding Issues Relating to Remote Work

 Currently, Erika reports that only a few states have provided guidance and certain relief for companies and individuals who are working in their state temporarily due to the COVID-19 pandemic.
 Unfortunately, there is still a lot of uncertainty surrounding how many states will tax these individuals and businesses.